marcinofulus/iCSEbook1/school/source/abitur/2013/en/pyramide.rst

      *(possible result:* :math:`E : 4x_2+3x_3-48=0`\ *)*

-  c) The interior work of the gazebo requires a as short as possible, thin
+  c) The interior work of the gazebo requires an as short as possible, thin
      bar between the center point of the base and the southern exterior wall.
      Determine at which height above the base the bar has to be attached to the exterior wall.

   Solar panels are mounted flush on some part of the southern exterior wall.
-  In the model, the solar panels cover a triangular surface whose corners are the peak :math:`S`, as well as the centers of the edge :math:`[SB]` and :math:`[SC]`.
+  In the model, the solar panels cover a triangular surface whose corners are the peak :math:`S`, as well as the centers of the edges :math:`[SB]` and :math:`[SC]`.

   d) Find the area of the surface covered by the solar panels.

-  e) The electric power delivered by the solar panels depends amongst other
+  e) The electric power delivered by the solar panels, depends amongst other
-     things on the magnitude of the inclination angle with respect to the horizontal.
+     things, on the magnitude of the inclination angle with respect to the horizontal.
 The table gives the percentage of the delivered power compared to the maximal possible power in dependence of the inclination angle.
-     Estimate that percentage for the solar panels of the gazebo - after calculation of the inclination angle - using the table.
+     Estimate this percentage for the solar panels of the gazebo - after calculation of the inclination angle - by making use of the table.

   ================================ === === === ==== ==== === === === === ===
   inclination angle                0°  10° 20° 30°  40°  50° 60° 70° 80° 90°
   ================================ === === === ==== ==== === === === === ===
   percentage of maximal power      87% 93% 97% 100% 100% 98% 94% 88% 80% 69%
   ================================ === === === ==== ==== === === === === ===